Canines In Action, Inc.

 It’s no secret that coming when called is important.
 It keeps me from chasing a fast creature with twice as many legs as I have, and it can save a dog’s life, if she gets out near traffic or other hazards.
 Currently Undómiel is undergoing treatment for heartworms — yes,… Continue reading

-Tagged reinforcement, training, recall, safety
+Tagged training, reinforcement, recall, safety

 7 Comments